Website and online store for the Galicia Jewish Museum: a modern platform for cultural institution

 The site was built on our in-house framework, eliminating technical chaos and the limitations of off-the-shelf templates.
 The Museum team gained a tool for lightning-fast content editing that is so intuitive that managing updates doesn't require a single line of code.

-We designed a clear and intelligent calendar that serves as the hub for interaction with Museum guests.
-Visitors can filter exhibitions and workshops in seconds, while the system automatically handles the seamless presentation of events in both language versions.
+We've designed a clear calendar.
+Visitors can quickly filter through exhibitions and workshops, and the system automatically ensures clear presentation of events in both languages.

 We implemented an advanced e-commerce module that handles all the tedious logistics.
 Thanks to full integration with the Apaczka.pl system and PayPal payments, the process from purchasing a souvenir to generating a shipping label is almost entirely hands-off.